LibraryCarpentry/lc-open-refine/setup.md

 ### Downloading OpenRefine

 You can download OpenRefine from [http://openrefine.org/download.html](http://openrefine.org/download.html).
-This lesson has been tested with all versions of OpenRefine up to 3.1.
+This lesson has been tested with all versions of OpenRefine up to the latest tested version, 3.1.

-OpenRefine 3.1 is recommended.
-If you are using an older version, it is recommended you upgrade to the latest tested version (currently 3.1).
+If you are using an older version, it is recommended you upgrade to the latest tested version.

 There are versions for Windows, Mac OS X and Linux.